Insulation and the new RTA regulations

 Download your free Landlords Guide to the Residential Tenancies Act

 Find out more about the Residential Tenancies Act changes and insulation requirements by downloading the Landlords Guide to the RTA.
-It lets you know what the regulations are, insulation specifications, and you may even be eligible for 55% insulation subsidies if your tenants are eligible*.
+It lets you know what the regulations are, including insulation specifications.

 Or read more here ...